horychen/ACMSIMC_TUT/README.md

 - [PMSM] pmsm: id=0 control for interior permanent magnet synchronous motor.
 - [IM] vi_decouple: add voltage-current decoupling circuit for improved control performance during high speed reversal.
 - [IM] mras: model reference adaptive system based sensorless control (my 2017-Chen.Huang-Online paper).
+- [IM] \_femm: (This branch does not really belong here but I don't want to create a new repository for it...)
+It is about the design of the induction motor using free softwares as well as fitting the design to the equivalent circuit parameters for further control simulation.

 > If you speak Chinese, I have a dedicated tutorial video on how to make this thing work from the ground up.
 > Please take a look at this link to [知乎](https://zhuanlan.zhihu.com/p/64445558).